 - 26. GLMS is produced using data from the UK quarterly Labour Force Survey (LFS) a survey of households living at private addresses in the UK.
 Its purpose is to provide information on the UK labour market which can then be used to develop, manage, evaluate and report on labour market policies.
-For more information on the methodology and quality of the LFS data please refer to the ONS website.6 - 27.
+For more information on the methodology and quality of the LFS data please refer to the ONS website. - 27.
 As the results presented in these publications are based on survey data, they represent estimates.
 Therefore, any findings should be interpreted with caution as they may not necessarily be statistically significant. - 28.
 Weighting: The LFS collects information on a sample of the population.
 To enable us to make inferences from this sample to the entire eligible population we must apply weights to the sample data.
 This entails assigning each responding or imputed case a weight, which can be thought of as the number of people in the population which that case represents.
 These weights are calculated such that they sum to a set of known population totals, and the weights of an entire dataset will sum to the eligible population of the UK.
 For further information on LFS weighting, please refer to the ONS User Guidance for the LFS. - 29.
 Labour Force Survey (LFS) datasets are routinely reweighted in line with population estimates.
-In May 2017 a new weighting variable was introduced, PWT17, to LFS datasets from July September 2012 onwards.
-The 2017 reweighting project completed by the Office for National Statistics resulted in revisions back to 2012 due to incorporating the latest published mid-2015 population estimates (and updates to MYE's for 2012-14) and 2014 based subnational population projections. - a.
-The 2017 weighting has been applied to the 2017 GLMS publication. - b.
-In the 2016 GLMS publication, the results for 2015 and 2016 were calculated using the latest 2016 LFS weights.
-The results for the years prior to 2016 have been calculated using the 2014 LFS weights. - c.
-In GLMS publications before 2016 all key statistics are calculated using 2014 LFS weights statistics.
+In 2018 a new weighting variable was introduced, PWT18, to LFS datasets from July-September 2011 onwards.
+The reweighting project completed by the Office for National Statistics has resulted in the following revisions: - a.
+The 2018 weighting has been applied to the 2018 GLMS publication - b.
+The results for the years 2006 up to and including April-June 2011 have been calculated using the 2014 LFS weights.